 2.2 Chemical polishing

-It is a metal processing process that carries out chemical etching in a specific polishing solution and makes its surface flat and bright by controlling the selective dissolution of metal.
+Chemical polishing is a type of controlled chemical corrosion.
+It is a metal processing method that involves etching the metal in a specific polishing solution, making the surface flat and bright by selectively dissolving the metal.

-Chemical polishing can effectively remove the surface damage layer caused by mechanical polishing because it has a great dissolving effect on the surface.
+As a result, the surface roughness of the steel part is leveled, resulting in a smooth and bright surface.
+Chemical polishing can effectively remove the surface damage layer caused by mechanical polishing, as it has a strong dissolving effect on the surface.

 2.3 Electrolytic polishing

-In order to prevent environmental pollution caused by the use of electrolytic polishing solutions containing phosphoric acid and chromic anhydride, China has vigorously developed environmentally friendly stainless steel electrolytic polishing solutions and achieved remarkable results.
+In recent years, with the growing demand for stainless steel products, the demand for electrolytic polishing solutions has also increased.
+To prevent environmental pollution from electrolytic polishing solutions containing phosphoric acid and chromic anhydride, China has made efforts to develop environmentally friendly stainless steel electrolytic polishing solutions and has achieved significant progress.

 Table 3 solution composition and process conditions of environmentally friendly stainless steel electropolishing solution